 Ayaneo Next II

-The Ayaneo Next 2 is one of the company’s many upcoming handheld Windows gaming consoles and is one of the few to sport an 8-inch LCD display.
-The company shared a teaser for the Next 2 sometime back, which hinted at the presence of Steam Deck-like trackpads that make it easy for users to play games that require touch input.
+The Ayaneo Next 2 is one of the few handhelds from the company to sport an 8-inch LCD display.
+A teaser was shared for the Next 2 sometime back, which hinted at the presence of Steam Deck-like trackpads that make it easy for users to play games that require touch input.

 This console is also confirmed to come with an AMD Ryzen 7000 series processor and will have discrete Radeon 780M graphics.
 While the exact details about the configurations of the Next 2 are unclear, it will offer Steam Deck users a Windows alternative.